NFTS Scotland Certificate: Screenwriting - Finding Your Voice

 Roughly 50,000 screenplays are registered every year with the WGA, and at least as many TV concepts are out there right now.
 In this highly competitive world of writing for film and television, the screenwriter can’t merely learn the principles, art and craft of screenwriting to ensure success.
 A ‘good story well told’ is simply not enough.

-In this five month Certificate Course, delivered online and in central Glasgow when government guidelines allow, writers are encouraged to bring their point of view to the fore, mining their unique experience and passion.
+In this five month Certificate Course, delivered primarily online, writers are encouraged to bring their point of view to the fore, mining their unique experience and passion.

 An individual ‘voice’ is the currency of the writer – it’s what shapes our work, makes it distinctive, and most importantly, makes it sell.
 To make our mark in this demanding and overcrowded industry we need to develop stories that only we can write.